Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Practical algorithms

+\subparagraph{Space overhead.} Since the structural complexity of the entire $k$-level grows more rapidly in higher dimensions, reducing space overhead becomes more critical.
+In the original algorithm, one uses a linear program to test whether a potential top-$k$ subset is valid or not.
+Given the constraints defining the weight vector space ($V$), the linear program can incorporate these constraints to determine whether a corresponding cell intersects $V$, by only considering weight vectors within $V$ when testing a potential top-$k$ subset (see Figure~\ref{fig:intersection}).
+This approach reduces the number of cells (top-$k$ subsets) visited during the navigation, and thus space usage, especially when $V$ only defines a small region of the weight space.
+Notably, this approach also improves the run time in such case, especially when $l$ (the number of linear inequalities) is small, as the overhead of incorporating and enforcing the constraints in the linear program remains low.

-For a parallel implementation, notice that the algorithm can be regarded as a breadth-first search algorithm on a graph, where each cell is a node and each edge connects a pair of adjacent cells.
+\subparagraph{Hardware utilization.} Since the algorithm may be parallelizable, our focus is to turn this potential into real-world performance gains.
+Notice that the algorithm can be regarded as a breadth-first search algorithm on a graph, where each cell is a node and each edge connects a pair of adjacent cells.
 Therefore, a method for parallel breadth-first search can be applied.
-However, since the graph is not known explicitly and finding an adjacent node can be expensive, efficient but sophisticated level-synchronized parallel algorithms such as the methods in \cite{leiserson2010work, shun2013ligra} may be difficult and less beneficial to adapt.
+However, since the graph is not known explicitly and finding an adjacent node can be expensive, efficient but sophisticated level-synchronous parallel algorithms such as the methods in \cite{leiserson2010work, shun2013ligra} may be difficult and less beneficial to adapt.
 Here we take a simpler approach by distributing jobs for finding adjacent nodes.
 Each thread independently takes a job for identifying an adjacent node and tests whether the given potential top-$k$ subset is valid or not.
 If it is, the thread generates subsequent jobs by enumerating all potential top-$k$ subsets from this top-$k$ subset.
-All threads terminate once a top-$k$ subset (with its corresponding weight vector) satisfying the given fairness constraints is found, or all top-$k$ subsets (i.e., $(k-1)$-level cells) have been processed.
+All threads terminate once a top-$k$ subset (with its corresponding weight vector) satisfying the given fairness constraint is found, or all top-$k$ subsets (i.e., $(k-1)$-level cells) have been processed.
 We use a global job queue for parallel job distribution.
-Since a strict FIFO order is not needed, a lock-free queue of a relaxed version of FIFO \cite{kirsch2013fast} is used (with a memory reclamation scheme \cite{brown2015reclaiming}).
-Besides, for testing whether a top-$k$ subset has already been processed, we use an implementation of the lock-free hash table \cite{shalev2006split} (without memory reclamation since the size of the table increases monotonically).
+To reduce synchronization costs, since a strict FIFO order is not needed, a lock-free queue of a relaxed version of FIFO \cite{kirsch2013fast} is used (with a memory reclamation scheme \cite{brown2015reclaiming}).
+Besides, for testing whether a top-$k$ subset has already been processed, we use an implementation of the lock-free hash table \cite{shalev2006split}.
+Since the size of the table increases monotonically, we use an insertion-only table and disable memory reclamation, for further reducing synchronization costs and runtime overheads.